redis/docs/content/integrate/redis-data-integration/ingest/architecture.md

 The credentials for the connections are saved as secrets and you can choose how to provide these secrets to RDI.
-Note that RDI stores all state and configuration data inside the Redis Enterprise cluster and does not store any other data on your RDI nodes or anywhere else outside the cluster.
+Note that RDI stores all state and configuration data inside the Redis Enterprise cluster and does not store any other data on your RDI VMs or anywhere else outside the cluster.